Must I register for WBL annually or is it once off?

 Update your skills development with comments of the work you’ve done in support of your Action Plan that may include:

-- Training (formal and informal) attended
+- Training (formal and informal) attended, including NS workshops

 - Mentoring received